Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 <img class="common_img" src="../_static/media/chapter_5/section_12/media/image123.png" />

-cv2.waitKey() is a keyboard binding function.
+`cv2.waitKey()` is a keyboard binding function.
 Its time unit is milliseconds (ms).
 The function will wait n ms set in bracket to check if there is any keyboard input.
 If there is, the ASCII value of the key is returned. -1 will be returned if there is no keyboard input.
 Generally we set it to 0, the function will wait for keyboard input endlessly.

-cv2.destroyAllWindows() is used to delete the window.
+`cv2.destroyAllWindows()` is used to delete the window.
 If there is no parameter

 in the bracket, all the windows will be deleted.
 If you input the specific value of the window, the designated window will be removed.

-(6) **Compress Image**
+(15) Compress Image

 Compressing image is to compress the original image by half.

-① **Operation Steps**
+(16) Operation Steps

 Before operation, please copy the routine "**Scale**" in "**[5.
 OpenCV Computer Vision Course->5.2 Basic Course->5.2.8 Image Processing--- Geometric Transformation->Routine Code](https://drive.google.com/drive/folders/1gXZBxAakvGOHBCHmVQCu1WvmUXokL4zY?usp=sharing)**" to the shared folder.